My daughter used to walk with her back against the wall.

 Over time — and a lot of missed opportunities — I learned the secret.

 The secret isn’t doing things perfectly.
-It’s questioning why you’re doing them at all.
+It’s questioning why I was doing them at all.

-If the answer isn’t “a customer” or “a prospect” or “someone who needs what I offer” — you might be hiding.
-And I say that with the warmest possible hug, because I hid for years.
+If the answer wasn’t “a customer” or “a prospect” or “someone who needs what I offer” — I realized I was hiding.

 I had to redefine what “good enough” meant.
 I had to learn to be perfect about showing up and more relaxed about results.